-That's why I wanted to pit Thrive Architect vs Elementor since they are my two favorite WordPress front end visual editors that I use on numerous sites.
+That's why I wanted to pit Thrive Architect vs Elementor since they are my two favorite visual composer tools I use on numerous sites.

 At first glance you will notice both products look similar.
 This was not always the case and it is a reason many claimed Thrive Architect just stole Elementor’s code to copy their plugin.

 Yes, the interface is very similar, but do remember that Thrive was first to the drag and drop website page builder game first with their Thrive Content Builder offering.

 Personally I do sometimes feel like Thrive is playing catch up with Elementor in regards to adding new features to Thrive Architect and it does raise some questions as to why they chose to make their interface so similar to a direct competitor.